revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 <blockquote>

 - API means Application Programming Interface, which acts as intermediate between two application to communicate between each other.
-- One application may be developed in one language and other application may be developed in another application where api acts as intermediatry thats allows to communicate each other.
+- One application may be developed in one language and other application may be developed in another application where API acts as intermediatry thats allows to communicate each other.
       </blockquote>
 </details>